 Inrush current

-At the startup of a power device, a larger than normal current flows due to charging current of internal capacitors.
-Due to transient phenomena, as the capacitors charge, the current decreases, and once fully charged, it stabilizes at a normal level.
-The maximum value of input current during the period from the startup of the power device until it stabilizes is called inrush current.
-Since inrush current can have adverse effects on power devices, many devices are equipped with safety features that limit input current at startup.
+At power-up of the power device, a larger-than-normal current flows due to charging current of internal capacitors.
+As the charging of the capacitors progresses due to the transient phenomenon, the current value decreases, and once fully charged, it stabilizes at a normal level.
+The maximum value of the input current during the period from startup to steady state is called inrush current.
+Since inrush current can negatively affect the power device, many devices include a safety function that limits input current at startup.